 In the last year I faced many surprises when running some well tested code on my dev-servers or my laptops.
 It is curious (and scaring) how code that has been widely used in production (sometimes for years) can still hide portability issues so that the first time you try that piece of software in slightly different conditions the unexpected happens.

 I have experienced that both when working on some open-source projects and in some very big companies.
-The difference probably is that such problems tend to emerge sooner in open-source projects, if there is an active userbase, while in companies that control their development environment these little time bombs can remain silent and struck a lot of time after being put in place.
-In the following a list a few categories of portability issues that caused problems.
+The difference probably is that such problems tend to emerge sooner in open-source projects, if there is an active userbase.
+While in companies that control their development environment these little time bombs can remain silent and struck a lot of time after being put in place.
+Here there is a list a few categories of portability issues that caused problems.

 This is something we constantly overlook but a lot of libraries do assumptions according to the locale configured on the current machine.
 If you are on a unix-ish box (linux, bsd, mac, etc.) open a console a run locale.
 You will get something similar.